Toothache Overview (cont.)

 Are home remedies effective for a toothache?

 Clove oil is a natural ingredient that is used in some sedative dental filling materials and can be found at the pharmacy.
 It can be applied to an exposed area of the tooth by biting into a small cotton ball that is soaked with clove oil.
-Other products which contain benzocaine (including Orajel or Anbesol) can temporarily numb the affected tooth and provide relief as well.
+Other products which contain benzocaine (including Orajel or Anbesol) can temporarily numb the affected tooth or gums and provide relief as well.

 One should avoid chewing on the affected tooth/area and minimize extreme temperatures of hot and cold.
 Keeping the area clean and free of food debris may help as well.